 - Combine flour, salt, and baking soda in a small bowl and set aside.

 - In the bowl of a stand-mixer, combine shortening, butter, brown sugar and white sugar.
 Beat at medium speed until creamy.
 Add in eggs, one at a time, beating until each one is incorporated.
 Add vanilla and almond extracts.

 - Add dry ingredients and mix until just combined.
 Add chocolate chips and strawberries and mix until well blended.

-- Use a cookie scoop to portion dough into 1 1/2″ balls and just slightly flatten with hand.
+- Use a cookie scoop to portion dough into 1 1/2″ balls and place on baking sheet

 - Bake for 8-10 minutes, until set on edges and slightly soft in centers.
 Remove and let cool on baking sheet for 2-3 minutes and then transfer to cooling rack.
 Yields about 3 dozen.